-The Rams have a ferocious defensive line, but Connor Barwin is the one weak link.
+The Rams have a ferocious defensive line, but Connor Barwin was the one weak link.
 He was supposed to provide some veteran stability, but that hasn't happened.
-Here's a potential upgrade.
+Now, Robert Quinn is gone.
+The Rams definitely need to find some new edge rushers.

 The Rams signed Robert Woods, but he isn't enough to upgrade their weak receiving corps.
 Here's a legit weapon.